Gaotianchen97/LMANStat/README.md

 We highly welcome you to utilize our data and code for your research work.
 If you use our data and code, please ensure to cite our paper accurately as follows:

 Gao, T., Zhang, Y., Pan, R., & Wang, H. (2023).
-Large-scale Multi-layer Academic Networks Derived from Statistical Publications.
-Zenodo. https://doi.org/10.5281/zenodo.8160653
+Large-scale Multi-layer Academic Networks Derived from Statistical Publications. arXiv preprint arXiv:2308.11287.

 ## LMANStat Dataset